srcnert/rak-zephyr-app/README.md

 RAKwireless Zephyr Applications
 ===============================

 This project is prepared to use RAKwireless LoRa modules with Zephyr project.
-This repo is prepared to use RAK3112, RAK3172, RAK4631 and RAK11720 stamp modules.
+RAK3112, RAK3172, RAK4631 and RAK11720 stamp modules can be used with this repo.
 All sample projects are tested on RAK19007 Wisblock base board.

 There is also support for the RAK5010 BLE to GPRS/LTE-M/NB-IoT industrial gateway.